• About Us

 Kotilingeshwara.
 Image courtesy Mithila

 The Shivalinga is 33 mts and is the tallest in the World.
-It has an accompanying Basava statue which is 11 mts tall and is surrounded by a large number of Shivalingas spread across the area.
-The project involves an establishment of one crore shivalingas hence it is named Kotilingeshwara and currently, there are about a hundred lakh shivalingas.
+It has an accompanying Basava statue, which is 11 mts tall and is surrounded by many Shivalingas spread across the area.
+The project involves the establishment of one crore shivalingas hence it is named Kotilingeshwara, and currently, there are about a hundred lakh shivalingas.

 Kotilingeshwara Temple, Kolar temple